 "Direct Client Contact Hours" are defined as those hours spent directly with clients.
 The purpose or goal of the client meeting is mental health counseling or psychotherapy.
-Each of the parties, the counselor-intraining (intern) and the client must understand the purpose of the meeting and that they intend to enter into a professional therapeutic relationship as defined and governed by the Ethical Code of the American Counseling Association.
-The intern engages in direct meeting sessions only with and/or under supervision of a licensed practitioner.
+Each of the parties, the counselor-in-training (practicum student) and the client must understand the purpose of the meeting and that they intend to enter into a professional therapeutic relationship as defined and governed by the Ethical Code of the American Counseling Association.
+The student engages in direct meeting sessions only with and/or under supervision of a licensed practitioner.